MarCza1992/StepMania-.ssc-or-.sm-files-extractor-project/README.md

 bin -> x64 -> Debug -> Packs -> example pack 1 -> song folder -> (this is where the .ssc file is located)

-SQL Folder – .csv tables, data cleaning scripts, and SQL queries

-Power BI visualization Folder – visualizations and example screenshots
+SQL Folder – .csv tables, data cleaning scripts, and SQL queries PowerBI visualization Folder – visualizations and example screenshots